mdom/dtgrep/README.md

 # OPTIONS

-* --from RFC3339
+* --from DATESPEC

   Print all lines from RFC3339 inclusively.
 Defaults to January 1, year 1, 00:00:00 UTC.
+See [DATESPECS](#DATESPECS) for valid arguments.

-* --to RFC3339
+* --to DATESPEC

   Print all lines until RFC3339 exclusively.
 Default to the current time.
+See [DATESPECS](#DATESPECS) for valid arguments.

 * --format FORMAT